 Details of the conflict

 The three adopted sons of Hosokawa Masamoto

 In 1506, Hosokawa Sumimoto, the military governor of Settsu, led forces from Awa to Kyōto.
-The confrontation between these forces from Awa and the Hosokowa-Keichō family deepened as a result of Masamoto’s increased reliance upon Miyoshi Yukinaga (the kasai, or head of family affairs) to manage military affairs along with senior retainers of the Keichō family (primarily kokujin from the Kinai Region) who had supported Masamoto’s administration.
+The confrontation between these forces from Awa and the Hosokowa-Keichō family deepened as a result of Masamoto’s increased reliance upon Miyoshi Yukinaga (the kasai, or head of family affairs) to manage military affairs along with senior retainers of the Keichō family (primarily kokujin, or provincial landowners, from the Kinai) who had supported Masamoto’s administration.

 The assassination of Hosokawa Masamoto (Hosokawa-dono no hen)